JankariTech/blog/src/assets/RestApi/rest-api.md

 authorName: Prajwol Amatya
 authorAvatar: https://1.gravatar.com/avatar/de64e53c0e2cb393dd0d14ffdd53058ee9c607b35e366dd392425bd1b95a034c?size=256
 authorLink: https://github.com/prajwolamatya
-createdAt: April 16, 2024
+createdAt: May 9, 2024
 tags: rest, api, rest api, python, flask
 banner: https://blog.jankaritech.com/src/assets/RestApi/images/rest-api-banner.png
 ---

-Within the field of web development, APIs (Application Programming Interface) are essential for facilitating communication across various software components.
+Within the field of web development, APIs (Application Programming Interfaces) are essential for facilitating communication across various software components.
 Because of its simplicity, scalability, and statelessness, REST (Representational State Transfer) APIs stand out among the other types of APIs.
 In this blog, we will dive into basics of building a REST API.

 ## What is a REST API?
-REST is a framework that outlines a collection of guidelines for building web services.
+REST is an architectural style that outlines a collection of guidelines for building web services.
 A REST API offers a straightforward and adaptable method to interact with web services without the need for any processing.
 REST is often favored for its lower bandwidth usage, simplicity, and flexibility, making it better suited for internet applications.
 REST is utilized to retrieve or transmit data from a web service with all interactions through a REST API occurring via HTTP requests.

 ### Key Principles of REST
 The four key principles of REST API design, derived from the broader principles of REST architecture, are: